open-telemetry/opentelemetry-java-instrumentation/instrumentation/ktor/ktor-3.0/library/README.md

-# Library Instrumentation for Ktor version 2.x
+# Library Instrumentation for Ktor version 3.0 and higher

 This package contains libraries to help instrument Ktor.
 Server and client instrumentations are supported.